HikkaV/WCT-TF/README.md

 * There is [an open issue](https://github.com/tensorflow/tensorflow/issues/9234) where for some ill-conditioned matrices the CPU version of tf.svd will ungracefully segfault.
 Adding a small epsilon to the covariance matrices appears to avoid this without visibly affecting the results.
 If this issue does occur, there is a [commented block](https://github.com/eridgd/WCT-TF/blob/5feea790c0d8ca8dc0ffab5e4ec4664045e7084c/ops.py#L55-L62) that uses np.linalg.svd through tf.py_func.
 This is stable but incurs a 30%+ performance penalty.

-## Acknowledgments

-Many thanks to the authors Yijun Li & collaborators at UC Merced/Adobe/NVIDIA for their work that inspired this fun project.
-After building the first version of this TF implementation I discovered their [official Torch implementation](https://github.com/Yijunmaverick/UniversalStyleTransfer) that I referred to in tweaking the WCT op to be more stable.

-Thanks also to Xun Huang for the normalized VGG and [Torch version of CORAL](https://github.com/xunhuang1995/AdaIN-style/blob/master/lib/utils.lua).

-Windows is now supported thanks to a [torchfile compatibility fix by @xdaimon](https://github.com/bshillingford/python-torchfile/pull/13).

-Docker support was graciously [provided by @bryant1410](https://github.com/eridgd/WCT-TF/pull/7).